 ◾Good written and spoken English

 ◾Passing test-results in Mathematics and English.
-Test-date for Grade 10 is 27th of February 2017.
+Test-date for grade 10 is 2nd of March 2018.
 (For International applicants not currently in Sweden, individual arrangements can be made.)

 ◾Examination fees to be paid, approx. SEK 5000, before December 1 of the third year